-This measure was calculated for the first time in 2010 and used to determine an annual rental price index, provided each year in the Annual Supplementary Bulletin.
-This is the third time this information has been published on a quarterly basis.
+This measure was calculated for the first time in 2010 and was used to determine an annual rental price index, provided each year in the Annual Supplementary Bulletin.
+This information is now published on a quarterly basis in this report.